-Your theme shouldn’t be the main subject in every photograph either.
-Mix it up.
-Make it the centrepiece of one image and in the background of another.
+Consider whether you want your theme to be the main subject in every photograph too and think about mixing things up.
+You could make it the centrepiece of one image and more in the background of another.

 Choosing a theme that people know is connected to you will help you to connect with your photographs, and for your audience to later connect them to you too.

-When can I give myself a theme photography?
+When can I give myself a photography theme?

 The very next time you go out shooting.
 You could then stick to it for that one day, see what you get, and give yourself a new one the next time you go out after that.

 Alternatively, you could keep it as an ongoing project for years to come.
 For the rest of your life even.
 Once you have one ingrained in your mind, you’ll never stop noticing scenes that could go into your collection.

 Even if you build it up casually as an ongoing thing, think where you’ll be with it in a few years time.
 Think of the book you could put out or the gallery you could put on with your work then.

 It might take a while to get there, but that’s even more reason to get started sooner rather than later.
 I’m looking forward to seeing what you come up with.

 … p.s. if you have any experience with shooting a themed photography project yourself, let us know in the comments below or over on Twitter. 🙂